9001/copyparty/README.md

   * simultaneous downloads and uploads saturating a 20gbps connection
   * if `-e2d` is enabled, `-j2` gives 4x performance for directory listings; `-j4` gives 16x

-  ...however it adds an overhead to internal communication so it might be a net loss, see if it works 4 u
+  ...however it also increases the server/filesystem/HDD load during uploads, and adds an overhead to internal communication, so it is usually a better idea to don't
 * using [pypy](https://www.pypy.org/) instead of [cpython](https://www.python.org/) *can* be 70% faster for some workloads, but slower for many others
   * and pypy can sometimes crash on startup with `-j0` (TODO make issue)